‘The urban chronicler of our time’ Southwark News

 ED GRAY ART TV

-THE NEW BAR ITALIA FILM
+THE BAR ITALIA FILM

 by Michael Holland featuring by kind permission Ray Gelato's song